How do you get the value from a column that is to the left of a VLOOKUP

 The XLOOKUP

-Using the common example in the post the XLOOKUP
+Using the same example in this post the XLOOKUP

 function would look like the following: